lilith645/Diablo-Revived/README.md

 ### Copy the necessary files

-Outside of the Docker container, from the DevilutionX directory, run:
+Outside of the Docker container, from the Diablo-Revived directory, run:

 ~~~ bash
 cp Packaging/amiga/devilutionx.info Packaging/amiga/LiberationSerif-Bold.ttf build-amiga/
 sudo chown "${USER}:" build-amiga/*
 ~~~

-To actually start DevilutionX, increase the stack size to 50KiB in Amiga.
+To actually start Diablo-Revived, increase the stack size to 50KiB in Amiga.
-You can do this by selecting the DevilutionX icon, then hold right mouse button and select Icons -> Information in the top menu.
+You can do this by selecting the Diablo-Revived icon, then hold right mouse button and select Icons -> Information in the top menu.
 </details>